Cal-Poly-Pomona-Solar-Boat/CPPSolarBoat2025/Node-Red-TestCode/danielCode/README.md

 ---

-## Layer 1 — STM32G474RE sensor hub (`STM32/main.c`)
+## Layer 1 — STM32G474RE sensor hub (`STM32/main.c` + `STM32/can_frames.c`)

 The main loop uses a non-blocking `HAL_GetTick()` timestamp pattern.
 Each sensor has its own `last_tick_*` variable and fires independently when its interval elapses.
 There are no RTOS tasks or DMA — everything runs cooperatively in a single `while(1)`.

 The Hall RPM path is the only genuinely interrupt-driven path.
-It runs entirely outside the main loop via `EXTI0` and `EXTI1` ISRs, so motor speed measurement is never blocked by I2C reads.
+It runs entirely outside the main loop via `EXTI0` and `EXTI1` ISRs so motor speed measurement is never blocked by I2C reads.

 ### Scheduling model